Moana (soundtrack): Critical reception

 Pable Ruiz of Rotascopers said "After the enormous success of Frozen, with its Broadway-type songs written by the married duo of Robert and Kristen Anderson-Lopez, Disney decided to repeat the formula" [and use a Broadway star for the recording].
 The Deluxe version includes demo songs and songs which were cut from the movie's theatric version.

 Accolades

-At the 74th Golden Globe Awards, "How Far I'll Go" was nominated for Best Original Song.
+At the 60th Annual Grammy Awards, "How Far I'll Go" won the Best Song Written For Visual Media.
+At the 74th Golden Globe Awards, it was nominated for Best Original Song.
 It also received a nomination for Best Original Song at the 89th Academy Awards.

+In popular culture

+During an episode of WWE Raw on March 15, 2024, Maui's voice actor Dwayne "The Rock" Johnson—having returned to his part-time professional wrestling career and revived his villainous "Hollywood Rock" persona for the first time since 2003—vowed to injure Cody Rhodes and threatened Rhodes' mother by singing a line from the chorus of "You're Welcome" into the camera in a sinister fashion.